srishtitodi/Natural-Language-Processing/README.md

 In Document Classification using Naive Bayes, I have used imdb dataset for sentimental analysis, i.e., to classify the revies as positive or negative.
 This project was built from scratch without using pre-existing libraries for modelling.
 I have used three kinds of feature representation for the document- binary bag of words, count bag of words and TF-IDF model.
 Then, I have used Naive Bayes on each of them to compare the best results.

+In NER using CRF, BiLSTM and BiLSTM+CRF, I have created NER model using the forementioned methods on two datasets.
+The code for CRF is in the other notebook : NER with CRF